 Autism and Diabetes are TWO of the main reasons WHY People do not Immunize their children.
 Many parents do not realize the affects are not from the vaccines but from other enviromentally pervasive chemicals, such as styrene.

 This is a way of dealing with your trash and in time bringing down the cost of Healthcare in your State, County or City by eliminating Polystyrene (Styrene)/ Plastic Packaging because of the Health concerns.
-Eliminating Chemicals from the Food Supply that cause Quality of Life Issues putting the Health Care System and all People in Jeopardy.
+Eliminating Chemicals from the Food Supply that cause Quality of Life Issues putting the Health Care System and all People in Jeopardy is an important issue for you to consider.

-1. The cost of Healthcare cause by Polystyrene (Styrene)/Plastic.
-As Stated in the 2011 Bill to Congress.
+1. The cost of Healthcare caused by Polystyrene (Styrene)/Plastic as Stated in the 2011 Bill to Congress.

 2. The lack of oversight by the FDA and other Agencies causing Quality of Life Issues.